astronomer/docs/astro/deployment-resources.md

 - You can't access the Airflow UI for the Deployment.
 - You can't deploy project images or DAGs to the Deployment.

-When your hibernation schedule ends, the Deployment will start any DAG runs for data intervals that were missed during hibernation for DAGs with `catchup=true`.
+When your hibernation schedule ends, the Deployment will start any DAG runs for data intervals that were missed during hibernation for DAGs with `catchup=True`.
 To avoid incurring additional resource costs, Astronomer recommends disabling catchup on DAGs in hibernating Deployments.

 ### Manually hibernate a Deployment